 Under 3: Free

-Capacity is limited to 330 people, as well as rooms with special access, so get in quickly.
-Also, early registration helps to plan the Bible school more effectively.
-Remember the registration deadline is June 1st.
+Capacity is limited to 350 people, as well as rooms with special access, so get in quickly.
+Also, early registration helps the planning of the Bible school.

 If you cannot stay all week, please notify: Michael Livermore 248.462.5740 email@example.com

 If you must cancel your registration, please inform Bro.
 Mike immediately.
 Cancellations must be received by June 1st for a refund.
 For any last minute cancellations, please call or e-mail Bro.
 Mike on or before Thursday, July 13th, 2023.